 This report is made solely to the company's member in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the company's member those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's member for our audit work, for this report, or for the opinions we have formed.
+Our audit work has been undertaken so that we might state to the company's member those matters we are required to state to the member in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's member, for our audit work, for this report, or for the opinions we have formed.

+Ceri Dixon BSc ACA

+Senior Statutory Auditor

-David Gorton FCA CTA (Senior Statutory Auditor) For and on behalf of PM+M Solutions for Business LLP
+For and on behalf of PM+M Solutions for Business LLP